Skip to main content

 Fuentes Espinal was first taken to the ICE field office in Salisbury, where he spent only a few hours before being transferred to the Baltimore ICE field office inside the George Fallon Federal Building.

-Those Balltimore holding rooms have since become part of a federal class-action lawsuit alleging inhumane conditions — allegations ICE denies.
-Maryland lawmakers, including U.S. Sen. Chris Van Hollen, toured the office in August after initially being denied access in July.
+Those Baltimore holding rooms have since become part of a federal class-action lawsuit alleging inhumane conditions, allegations ICE denies.
+Maryland lawmakers, including U.S. Senator Chris Van Hollen, toured the facility in August after initially being denied access in July.

 "We were there for three and a half days," Fuentes Espinal said.
 "It wasn't the best place with the best conditions, but we had to go through that process.
 During those three nights we spent there, we slept on the concrete floor without sheets, just a simple aluminum blanket that they give out."

-After several days in Baltimore, Fuentes Espinal was transferred thousands of miles away to the Winn Correctional Center in Louisiana.
+After Baltimore, Fuentes Espinal was transferred thousands of miles away to the Winn Correctional Center in Louisiana.

 "Why are they moving us so far away when they could have left us in closer states where family could even visit us?" he asked.
 "What came to my mind was that maybe I wouldn't be able to see my children for a long time, because I didn't know how long they were going to keep me detained, or how long it would take for them to deport me, or how long it would take for me to be able to leave the place free."